Madelyne Pryor: Whirlwind romance

-Madelyne Pryor was a cargo pilot in Anchorage, Alaska working for Scott Summers' grandparents when she and Scott meet during a Summers family reunion.
-A romantic relationship quickly begins between them; however, Scott is disturbed at her striking resemblance to his dead lover, Jean Grey/Phoenix.
-Also, she was the sole survivor of an airplane crash that occurred the same day Phoenix died on the moon.
-In addition, Professor X is unable to scan her mind (which, he notes, is occasionally the case with normal humans).
-Scott, still recovering from Jean's death, becomes obsessed with the idea that Madelyne is her reincarnation, eventually confronting her with his suspicions.
-Madelyne, furious and hurt, punches Scott and runs from him.
-As soon as she is alone, she is abducted by Mastermind, who had been manipulating the X-Men for months — as revenge for being driven temporarily insane by Phoenix due to his involvement in her corruption.
-To defeat him, Storm summons a violent storm which nearly kills Madelyne, but Scott resuscitates her.
-After the conflict, Scott comes to terms with the fact that Jean Grey is dead and that Madelyne is not her, and that he loves her all the same.
+Madelyne Pryor was a cargo pilot in Anchorage, Alaska working for Scott Summers's grandparents when she and Scott meet during a Summers family reunion.
+A romantic relationship quickly begins between them, however, Scott is disturbed at her striking resemblance to Jean Grey.
+Also, she was the sole survivor of an airplane crash that occurred the same day Jean died on the moon.
+In addition, Professor X is unable to telepathically scan her mind, noting it is a rare immunity that does exist even in normal human brains.
+Scott, still recovering from Jean's death, becomes obsessed with the idea that Madelyne is Jean's reincarnation, eventually confronting her with these suspicions.
+Madelyne, furious and hurt, punches Scott and runs from the latter.
+As soon as she is alone, she is abducted by Mastermind who had been manipulating the X-Men for months as revenge by having Madelyne appear as the Phoenix.
+Storm summons a violent storm which defeats Mastermind and nearly kills Madelyne, but Scott resuscitates her.
+After the conflict, Scott comes to terms with the fact that Jean is dead and that Madelyne is someone else, and that Scott loves her all the same.
 The two are married, and Scott retires from active duty with the X-Men.

 Anodyne

-Giving up the life of an adventurer proves harder for Scott than imagined.
-Early in Madelyne and Scott's marriage, they (along with Alpha Flight and the rest of the X-Men) are taken to an abandoned city by the Asgardian trickster-god Loki.
-Entirely for his own purposes, Loki bestows mystical powers on a small group of non-powered humans, including Madelyne, transforming her into a healer of virtually any injury, illness, psychological issue, or physical defect.
-She adopts the name "Anodyne" and cures Scott's childhood head injury, enabling him to control his optic blasts without the use of ruby-quartz lenses.
-She also removes Aurora's DID and Wolverine's berserker rage.
-When it is discovered that Loki's gifts are extremely flawed, and fatal to some, everyone assembled reject the gift.
-Madelyne and the other beneficiaries are reverted to their original states, as are all those who had been healed by Madelyne.
-During this adventure Madelyne reveals that she is pregnant.
+Scott giving up the life of an adventurer for Madelyne proves harder than imagined.
+Early in Madelyne and Scott's marriage, they (along with Alpha Flight and the rest of the X-Men) are taken to an abandoned city by Loki.
+Entirely for his own purposes, Loki bestows mystical powers on a small group of non-powered humans, including Madelyne, giving her the ability to heal virtually any injury, illness, psychological issue, or physical defect.
+She adopts the name Anodyne and cures Scott's childhood head injury, enabling him to control his optic blasts without the use of ruby-quartz lenses.
+She also removes Aurora's dissociative identity disorder and Wolverine's berserker rage.
+When it is discovered that Loki's gifts are extremely flawed and fatal to some, everyone assembled rejects the gift.
+Madelyne and the other beneficiaries are reverted to the original states, as are all those who had been healed by Madelyne.
+During this adventure, Madelyne reveals that she is pregnant.